richonguzman/LoRa_APRS_iGate/README.md

     IgateComment and DigirepeaterComment will be sent to APRS-IS or via RF, depending on your stationmode

-c) WiFi section, adjust SSID and Password to you WiFi, add the GPS to "Latitude" and "Longitude" (info from GoogleMaps) of your new LoRa iGate. (if Mode 3 or 4 Selected, add also GPS info to Digirepeater Section).
+c) WiFi section: adjust SSID and Password to you WiFi, add the GPS to "Latitude" and "Longitude" (info from GoogleMaps) of your new LoRa iGate.
+(If stationMode 3 or 4 selected, add also GPS info to Digirepeater Section).

 d) APRS_IS section, change "passcode" from "VWXYZ" to yours (remember that is 5 digits integer) and choose a server close to your location (see https://www.aprs2.net/)